MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

     :width: 600
     :align: center

-Similar graphs were made for E and F, although the noise in F specifically allowed for a large range of values in which the rate constant yielded an acceptable error.
-The found range where the error was 110% for 3E was [0.675 - 0.934], and for 3F [0.242 - 1.228].
+Similar graphs were made for isomers E and F, although the larger amount of noise in F allowed for a large range of values in which the rate constant yielded an acceptable error.
+The found range where the error increased up to 10% compared to its minimum error for 3E was [0.675 - 0.934], and for 3F [0.242 - 1.228].

 Defining the model
 ------------------